By Ngozi Adighibe

 - Select a Payment option.

-- An ISBN costs N 2500, but be prepared to spend more than that during the process.
+- An ISBN costs N3500 (formerly N 2500), but be prepared to spend more than that during the process, especially if someone is assisting you.

 - Pay for your transaction with your card or by visiting a bank branch.

-- Collect your print out and take it, with the original receipt, to the National Library.
+- Collect your printout and take it to the National Library with the original receipt.

 - Other documents you need to take along to the Library are: